-Water is an important to growing onions in container gardens because your container onions will have little access to naturally stored rainfall from surrounding soil like onions grown in the ground do.
-Onions grown in containers will need at least 2 – 3 inches of water a week, perhaps even more in hot weather.
+Water is important to growing onions in container gardens because your container onions will have little access to naturally stored rainfall from surrounding soil like onions grown in the ground do.
+Onions grown in containers will need at least 2 to 3 inches (5-8 cm.) of water a week, perhaps even more in hot weather.
 Check your onions daily and if the top of the soil is dry to the touch, give them some water.
 Just because you have limited space doesn't mean that you need to limit what you grow.
 Growing indoor onions or growing onions in a tub on the patio is fun and easy.
 Now that you know how to grow onions in container gardens, you have no excuse not to.